MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/@@configuration-scenarios.md

 To operationalize your R analytics, you must configure Microsoft R Server after installation to enable the operationalization feature.

-The simplest configuration for this feature involves a single front-end and back-end, called a **one-box** configuration.
+The simplest configuration for this feature involves a single control node and compute node, called a **one-box** configuration.
 These components are defined as follows:

-+ A **front-end** acts as a http REST endpoint with which DeployR users can interact directly to make API calls.
-It can also access data in the database, and send jobs to be computed on the back-end.
++ A **control node** acts as a http REST endpoint with which DeployR users can interact directly to make API calls.
+It can also access data in the database, and send jobs to be computed on the compute node.

-+ A **back-end** is used to execute R code as a session or service.
++ A **compute node** is used to execute R code as a session or service.

 In addition to the one-box configuration, you can also install multiple components on multiple machines, which is referred to as an  **enterprise** configuration.

 <a name="onebox"></a>
 ## The Basic One-Box Configuration

 With one-box configurations, as the name suggests, everything runs on a single machine and set-up is a breeze.
-This configuration includes an operationalization front-end and back-end on the same machine.
+This configuration includes an operationalization control node and compute node on the same machine.
 It also relies on the default local SQLite database.

 This configuration is useful when you want to explore what it is to operationalize R analytics using R Server.
 It is perfect for testing, proof-of-concepts, and small-scale prototyping, but might not be appropriate for production usage.